RevealBI-JavaBuilder/Java-Server/README.md

 `mvnw spring-boot:run`

+### **Core File**
+There are 2 files that make up this sample:

+- `DomController` class is the code that parses the RDASH files and returns a JSON list to the client app.
+- `VisualizationChartInfo` class is the model class that represents a Visualization.

+### **Core Files**
+There are 2 files that make up this sample:

+- [`DomController.java`](https://github.com/your-repo/your-project/blob/main/DomController.java): The class that parses the `.rdash` files and returns a JSON list to the client app.
+- [`VisualizationChartInfo.java`](https://github.com/your-repo/your-project/blob/main/VisualizationChartInfo.java): The model class that represents a Visualization.

+### **Core Files**
+There are 2 files that make up this sample:

+- [`DomController.java`](DomController.java): The class that parses the `.rdash` files and returns a JSON list to the client app.
+- [`VisualizationChartInfo.java`](https://github.com/your-repo/your-project/blob/main/VisualizationChartInfo.java): The model class that represents a Visualization.

 ### **DomController Class**
 The `DomController` class is a JAX-RS-based RESTful controller that exposes an endpoint to retrieve visualizations from `.rdash` dashboard files.
 It processes the dashboards to extract widget information and format it into a JSON response.